joestringer/bsc/charter.md

 support initiatives related thereto (each project, a “Technical Project” as as defined by the Project Progression Policy).

 #.
 The Directed Fund supports the Technical Projects.
-Except with respect to
-the operation of the BSC (as defined below), the Directed Fund operates under the guidance of the Governing Board of the Directed Fund (the “Governing Board”) and The Linux Foundation (the “LF”) as may be consistent with The Linux Foundation’s tax-exempt status.
+The Directed Fund operates under the guidance of the Governing Board of the Directed Fund (the “Governing Board”) and The Linux Foundation (the “LF”) as may be consistent with The Linux Foundation’s tax-exempt status.

 #.
 The Governing Board manages the Directed Fund.
 The Directed Fund will also
 have working groups, councils, committees and similar bodies (collectively,